 Just saying…clean it out and get rid of it.

 Bonus tip: The goal is to look into your pantry, refrigerator, and freezer and find healthy ingredients you can prepare a meal with.
 Better yet, you want to find healthy meals ready to eat.
 The less work you have to do to eat healthy the better.
+Check out this list of healthy pantry staples I put together.

 Keep this in mind- Your kitchen needs to become the biggest weight-loss tool you have.
 Not to mention, you feel 100% better when your kitchen is clean and organized.
 I know I do!